andrewwhitehouse/zkgame/README.md

  * Standard order of operations applies, so calculate * and / before + and - eg. 3+2*5=13 not 25!

-__Note: There is currently a [bug](https://github.com/noir-lang/noir/issues/2538) in Noir that prevents this project from working compiling.
-Once there is a fix this project will be updated.__

 ## Setup

 * Install the lastest version of Noir